binocarlos/presentations/docker-storage/page7b.md

 We should be running our servers like Cattle not Pets.

-BUT - what about the volumes?
+BUT - when we write data to a host - the host becomes a pet.